QuelTipo/exam-scheduler/ExamSchedulerTestCases/tcREADME.txt

 ***  tc05.txt  ***
 This case should give a solution, but will have at least one violation of soft constraint 3

+***  tc06.txt  ***
+This case should give a solution, but will have at least one violation of soft constraint 2